hudmarc/FFO-FishNet-Floating-Origin/README.md

 If an OffsetScene has a non-zero root velocity, all root objects in the scene without an OffsetView component (including OT's) will be removed and the dev will have to handle accurate collision detection in that case.
 Perhaps sweep test helper methods can be provided to this end.

 Should not depend on OffsetManager.
-Update mode is settable (default Unity, but can also be updated frOffset Manager the OffsetManager)
+Update mode is settable (default Unity, but can also be updated from Offset Manager the OffsetManager)

 ## OffsetSceneManager